 It is now believed that adults require approximately 8 hours of sleep each night.
 The negative effects of sleep deprivation are more likely to present in individuals who get significantly more or less than this amount.

-It is worth noting that the impact of sleep deprivation reduces as individuals get older, and it is believed that elder individuals require less sleep for healthy function than children or adolescents.
+It is worth noting that the impact of sleep deprivation reduces as individuals get older, and it is believed that elder individuals require less sleep for healthy function as compared to children or adolescents.

 Sleep deprivation is linked to weight gain and obesity in both adults and children, with sleep time less than 7 hours per night related to a higher body mass index (BMI).

-Some evidence has shown a U-shape curve for sleep duration and obesity, with individuals that have approximately 8 hours sleep per night with the lowest BMI and both higher and lower sleep times not increase in weight gain.
+Some evidence has shown a U-shape curve for sleep duration and obesity, with individuals who have approximately 8 hours of sleep per night with the lowest BMI, whereas both higher and lower sleep times are associated with an increase in weight gain.

-Adults that are affected by chronic sleep deprivation are more likely to report symptoms of depression, anxiety and mental distress, to consume high amounts alcohol and have a higher risk of suicide.
+Adults who are affected by chronic sleep deprivation are more likely to report symptoms of depression, anxiety, and mental distress, consume high amounts of alcohol and have a higher risk of suicide.
 However, it remains unclear if chronic sleep deprivation causes these effects or if changes in mood and behavior are responsible for insomnia and the presentation of sleep deprivation.

 The effects of sleep deprivation on the cognitive performance of individuals are only beginning to be understood with current sleep research.

-It is known that lack of sleep is linked to slower reaction times and greater variability in individual performance, which is particularly evident fro activities that require a high level of alertness, attention and vigilance.
+It is known that lack of sleep is linked to slower reaction times and greater variability in individual performance, which is particularly evident from activities that require a high level of alertness, attention, and vigilance.
 However, the long-term effect of sleep deprivation on memory and perception is less clear.

 It is also believed that sleep is needed to strengthen the immune system and the defense of the body against bacterial and viral infection.
-This link has been suggested due to observations of increased sickness in individuals that are sleep deprived, both over the short-term and long-term.
+This link has been suggested from observations of increased sickness in individuals who are sleep deprived, both over short- and long-term periods of time.